 The Taira clan, often known as the Heike, wields enormous power in Japan.
 When a little girl, endowed with an unusual eye that allows her to see into the future, offends the clan, her father pays the price with his life.
 Soon after, fate has it that Taira no Shigemori, the clan leader’s eldest son, comes across the same unhappy girl, who now names herself “Biwa.”
 Biwa informs him that the Heike’s demise is inevitable.
 Shigemori promises to take Biwa in and care for her after learning of the severe injustice she endured at the hands of Heike.

 The Heike are in the midst of a crafty struggle for control in a period of escalating military tension, and a bloody conflict is on the horizon.
-Shigemori, whose eyes can see the souls of the dead, is both worried and hopeful that his kin will perish.
+Shigemori, whose eyes can see the souls of the no longer living, is both worried and hopeful that his kin will perish.
 Biwa, on the other hand, is hesitant to reveal her future to him and must adjust to her new existence, which is full of both happiness and grief in this key chapter in Japanese history.

 Naoko Yamada directed the film, which was produced by Science SARU and is based on Hideo Furukawa’s 2016 version of the Japanese folk legend Tale of the Heike.
 The Heike Story is one of the most gorgeous anime to premiere this year, with beautiful Ukiyo-e-esque scenery, an evocative tune by composer Kensuke Ushio, and an emotionally captivating narrative written by Reiko Yoshida (Violet Evergarden).